honestica/keycloak-containers-demo/README.md

 This project contains a RH-SSO (Keycloak) client implementation for testing purposes.

-## Start JS Console application

-The JS Console application provides a playground to play with tokens issued by Keycloak.

-First build the image with:

-    docker build -t demo-js-console .

-Then run it with:

-    docker run --name demo-js-console -p 8000:80 demo-js-console

 ## Create a client on RH SSO Admin Console

-Now create a client for the JS console by clicking on `clients` then `create`.
+Create a client for the JS console by clicking on `clients` then `create`.

 Fill in the following values: